 The D/E ratio can be calculated several ways.
 If you use this ratio, be sure to understand what type of debt and equity was used to come to the number and what comparable companies look like.

-Whether it’s a value trap depends on how the stock performs.
+Whether a stock is a value trap depends on how the stock performs.
 If it moves back up to its “intrinsic value” or its true worth, it was indeed a bargain.
 But if it continues downward or stagnates, the market value was basically a true reflection of its intrinsic value.

 Going Beyond the Ratios